bigcspecv/bitburner-save-editor/llm-context.md

 # Bitburner Save Editor - LLM Context

+## IMPORTANT: Instructions for LLM Agents

+**This document serves as persistent memory across chat sessions.
+Follow these guidelines:**

+1. **Maintain this document**: When you discover important architectural decisions, patterns, gotchas, or implementation details during your work, add them to the appropriate section of this document.
+This ensures future AI agents have the context they need.

+2. **Update the README checklist**: The `README.md` file contains a TODO checklist that tracks project progress.
+You MUST:
+   - Mark items as complete `[x]` when you finish implementing them
+   - Add new checklist items when you identify additional work needed
+   - Keep sub-items organized under their parent features
+   - Maintain the existing format and structure

+3. **Document patterns**: If you establish a new pattern or convention while working on a feature, document it here so future implementations remain consistent.

+4. **Note breaking changes**: If you discover version-specific behavior or compatibility issues, document them in the "Important Notes" section.

+5. **This file is for LLMs**: Write for other AI agents, not humans.
+Be concise but comprehensive.
+Focus on what an LLM needs to work effectively on this codebase.

 ## Project Overview

 This is a web-based save file editor for the game **Bitburner** (Steam version 2.8.1).
 It allows users to upload their Bitburner save files and modify various game attributes including player stats, factions, companies, servers, augmentations, and jobs.
 The editor maintains both an immutable original copy and a mutable working copy of the save data, enabling users to revert changes at any time.